prathamesh66/Counter_App/README.md

 * Increment and Decrement Counter

 This project showcases a simple counter application built using HTML, CSS (with Tailwind CSS), and JavaScript.
-The application allows users to increment or decrement a numerical value by clicking on the respective buttons.
+The application allows users to increment or decrement a numerical value by clicking on the respective buttons..

 * Features